-3. Your Ideal Clientele
+3. Who is Your Ideal Wellness Clientele?

 Who are you trying to work with?
 Are you targeting blue collar workers with physically-demanding jobs or busy professionals who sit in a cubicle all day?
 What is the average income of your ideal clientele?
 Being able to answer these questions can help you set your rates at an acceptable and competitive price point.

 4. Determine Whether to Accept Insurance or Remain Self-Pay

 Do you accept insurance or provide your clients with a superbill or do you only accept out of pocket clients?
 These factors may dictate how you set your rates.
 If you are in-network with any insurance providers, your rates are guided by the fee each insurance company will pay for your services.
 If your clients pay out of pocket, however, you have much more flexibility in determining your compensation for your services.
 If you do not know where to start in setting your fees, finding out what several insurance companies will reimburse may be a good starting point for you.
 If you use Healthie, you can entice clients to use your services by providing an easy-to-make superbill, which may help your clients get reimbursed by their own insurance company.

 Want to find out more about accepting insurance?
 Read this.

 5. What is the demand for nutrition services in your area?